UK at risk of massive security breach from national IT meltdown

 “Recent NAO reports chart how ageing systems are creating problems for service users, such as state pensioners missing out on payments they are entitled to.
 Outdated technology also acts as a brake on vital innovation in the delivery of frontline services.”

-An HMRC spokesman said: “We run a 24/7 operation across a large IT estate with well-developed systems and processes to monitor and respond to incidents.
+An HMRC spokesperson said: “We run a 24/7 operation across a large IT estate with well-developed systems and processes to monitor and respond to incidents.

 “Security and privacy are at the heart of our work, and we are continuously strengthening and modernising our IT estate.”